How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Ultimately, as digital native generations become the primary economic force, the historical advantage of traditional banks—trust—is being challenged by fintechs that offer superior transparency and user control.
 So how do you maintain this trust in a high-speed digital world?

-This graph shows the shift in consumer behavior towards digital fintech solutions, indicating that trust in these platforms is steadily growing.
+This graph shows the shift in consumer behavior toward digital fintech solutions, indicating that trust in these platforms is steadily growing.

 According to Bjorn, trust is "earned gradually... but it gets faster as the word spreads."
 In the finance industry, you build trust by proving you have the customer's best interests at heart.
 Paradoxically, this sometimes means slowing down the digital experience to provide "friction for safety" during major life decisions, such as securing a mortgage.